ePages-de/epages-devportal/_posts/2017/2017-01-12-a-coffee-with-the-cto-of-epages.md

 Furthermore, I attempt to keep myself up-to-date on the latest technology trends, and news.
 I regularly have dedicated meetings concerning various technology approaches as well as lunch with different teams.
-My office door is always open to ensure that everyone can proactively approach me with ideas, concerns, or whatsoever ... and "whatsoever" can also eat up a lot of time.
+My office door is always open to ensure that everyone can proactively approach me with ideas, concerns, or whatsoever... and "whatsoever" can also eat up a lot of time.

 I am in permanent exchange with HR and my colleague who is in charge of the development teams in Jena.
 Therefore, I also try to visit the office in Jena every two months and in Barcelona every four months.